Genre: Science Fantasy, Comedic Action Adventure

 Can Jasper and his team along with the rest of Trident, apprehend this villainous threat clad in garish pink flannel and ruffles?
 Or will they find out that she is not the threat at all but the weapon of someone else, all before their side of the universe collapses?

 Heart racing and ears drumming, Maeve turned over onto her back.
-Her heart raced and her ears drummed from the rapid blood flow coursing through her.
 She sucked in a sharp breath, held it in her chest for a few moments—just long enough for the pressure to begin to hurt—and then she let it slip slowly from her puckered lips.

 She’d had the dream again.

 She was fifteen, nearly sixteen when it happened.
 It was late spring.
-The sun was shining but the sky was a deep threatening gray, the kind that makes the trees and grass look far more bright green than they are with a blue backdrop and sunlight.
+The sun was shining but the sky was a deep threatening gray, the kind that makes the trees and grass look far more bright green than they are.
 Her grandmother had warned her to come inside, said there was a tornado coming.
 Maeve ignored her.
 The trees were still rustling in the wind and had not stopped for nearly an hour.
 She knew the signs of a coming tornado and this was not it…but there was definitely a storm brewing.

 That was Catherine Much, her grandmother, fighting against the storms in her own mind.

-It was the same song and dance over and over again until Maeve began to ignore her grandmother, take her time in going to her, if she even went at all.
+It was the same song and dance over and over again until Maeve began to ignore her, taking her time in going to her, if she even went at all.

 She remembered sighing this particular day, yelling back at the house with enough sass to make her tremble with the thought of her grandmother’s retribution, had the woman heard her above the rustling wind.
 She remembered the smell of the soil as the grass tore open.
 She’d slipped when she went to stand and pulled the turf away with the toe of her sneaker.
 It reminded her of a sore.
 More so than anything, more than the smell and the heat, or the moisture on her backside from sitting on the ground too long, she remembered the sound.